RealZetaRiemann/CustomRecipeFinder/README.md

 - Try not to be too specific (e.g., garlic clove -> garlic, light brown sugar -> brown sugar)
     - This rule really depends on the ingredients, if you aren't sure you can look in recipes.json to see what I did

+Misc.
+Notes:
+- Water, salt, and black pepper are not included as ingredients for the sake of brevity

 Feedback and ideas are always welcome!